Getty Conservation Institute: Education and training

 Training of interested parties around the world is important for the sustainability of GCI's work.
 The GCI organizes professional development courses, workshops and seminars on conservation topics designed for conservation professionals and other cultural heritage practitioners.
 These include international workshops and symposia that bring together experts.
 Courses cover a wide range of subjects relating to materials, preventative action, site management, and sustainable practices tied to the research and actions learned from projects and initiatives.
 For example, GCI collaborated with other organizations to create a course "to assist museum personnel in safeguarding their collections from the effects of natural and human-made emergencies."
 Also, GCI developed a course on the "Fundamentals of the Conservation of Photographs" which is now taught in eastern Europe by the Academy of Fine Arts and Design in Bratislava and the Slovak National Library.
 Besides courses and workshops, GCI has also been involved with long-term education programs, such as establishing a Master's degree program in Conservation of Cultural Heritage in collaboration with the University of California, Los Angeles.

 Conservation Guest Scholars further advance the conservation field by bringing fresh perspectives during a three-to-six-month residency where they pursue their own projects.
 This opportunity for mid to senior professionals encourages scholars to make use of Getty resources and collections and work with in-house scholars, fellows, and interns of Getty.

 The GCI produces a range of online resources and publications that advance conservation practice including technical reports, guidelines, and proceedings that are freely accessible on the Getty website.
 In addition, AATA Online is a free research database containing literature abstracts related to conservation and preservation of material cultural heritage.
 AATA offers abstract access to a wide range of resources including scholarly articles, conference proceedings which are organized by material, technique, and discipline.

+The RecorDIM project, standing for ‘Recording, Documentation and Information Management’ was undertaken initially in association with the CIPA Heritage Documentation committee.
+The purpose of the project was to improve heritage professionals' ability to gather, create, manage and interpret documentation information, so that subsequent conservation decisions could be made with better and more accessible documentation information.
+The project ran through 2003 - 2007 and resulted in a number of publications, the most important of which was the book, Recording, Documentation and Information Management for the Conservation of Heritage Places: Guiding Principles, editor Robin Letellier.